amartincolby/Rust-Quick-Guide/README.md

     /*----------------------------------------------
-    * Variables, functions, and bindings *-----------------------------------------------
+    * Variables, Functions, and Bindings *-----------------------------------------------
     */